zaiisao/Documentation/en/Agora Platform/aa_data_insight.md

   - Number of channels
   - Maximum online users
   - Number of users
-- **Top**: View the top five or ten usage statistics by different dimensions, such as country, operation system, SDK versions and more.
+- **Distribution**: View the top five or ten usage statistics by different dimensions, such as country, operation system, SDK versions and more.

 ### Overview